-In other words, if you paid $1,302,500 for 50% of a $2,605,000 farm, do you really think you'd feel like you were part of a Ponzi scheme because the money had been reinvested over the years?
+In other words, if you paid $1,322,500 for 50% of a $2,645,000 farm, do you really think your uncle would feel like he was part of a Ponzi scheme because the money had been reinvested over the years?
 Of course not.
-Your money represents real assets and earning power and you know that if you wanted to, you could vote to stop growth and start distributing profits as dividends in the future.
-Even though you haven't actually seen that money yet, it has represented a real, and tangible, gain in net worth for your family.
+Your money represents real assets and earning power.
+Even though your uncle didn't take those profits over the years, it has represented a real gain in net worth for your family.

-Is Berkshire worth $102,000+ per share?
+Is Berkshire worth $200,000 or more per share?
 Absolutely.
-Even if it doesn't pay out those earnings now, it has hundreds of billions of dollars in assets that could be sold, and generates tens of billions of dollars in profit each year.
-That has value, even if the shareholders don't get the benefit in the form of cash, because the Board of Directors could literally turn on the spigot and start paying massive dividends tomorrow.
+Even if it doesn't pay out those earnings now, it has hundreds of billions of dollars in assets that could be sold and that generate tens of billions of dollars in profit each year.
+That has value, even if the shareholders don't get the benefit in the form of a cash dividend.
+The board of directors could literally turn on the spigot and start paying massive dividends tomorrow.

-In developed nations, with strong financial markets, the stock market will recognize this gain in value by rewarding a company with a higher stock price.
+In developed nations, with strong financial markets, the stock market will recognize this gain in value by rewarding a company with a higher market price.
 Of course, this is irregular and can take years.
-But if you bought $8,000 worth of Berkshire back in the day, your 1,000 shares are now worth $100,000,000.
-If you desired, you could sell off several million dollars worth of stock, or put the shares in a brokerage account and take a small margin loan against them, to fund your lifestyle needs.
-In effect, you could "create your own" dividend.
+But if you bought $8,000 worth of Berkshire years ago, your 1,000 shares are now worth $264,280,000 (as of May 2020).
+If you desired, you could sell off several million dollars worth of stock or put the shares in a brokerage account and take a small margin loan against them, to fund your lifestyle needs.
+In effect, you could create your own dividend.

 How do you make money from stocks that don't pay dividends?